 Dr Kate Lovett

 She completed an MSc in Clinical Psychiatry in 1997 researching the role of ovarian steroids in postnatal depression.
 Kate trained both full time and flexibly completing specialist training in 2001.
-She has worked for Devon Partnership Trust as a Consultant General Adult Psychiatrist from 2001 to 2019 where she had several roles as a sector psychiatrist, inpatient and crisis consultant, community psychiatrist and Associate Medical Director.
+She worked for Devon Partnership Trust as a Consultant General Adult Psychiatrist from 2001 to 2019 where she had several roles as a sector psychiatrist, inpatient and crisis consultant, community psychiatrist and Associate Medical Director.
 Since 2019 she has provided consultant leadership to a Community Mental Health Team in Livewell Southwest, a social enterprise which delivers NHS care to a deprived community in Plymouth.

-Her drive to develop systems that support compassionate care and recovery fuels her educational leadership and is underpinned by values of equity and fairness.
+Kate's drive to develop systems that support compassionate care and recovery for patients, fuels all her leadership activities and is underpinned by values of equity and fairness.